Victoria Sullivan: Political career

 Sullivan ran for Mayor of Manchester in 2019, losing to incumbent Joyce Craig in the city's non-partisan election, taking 43% of the vote to Craig's 57%.
 In the 2021 mayoral election, Sullivan made it into the general election after a recount confirmed she came in second.
 In the general election, Sullivan was beaten by Craig again.

 In a special election to fill the remaining term of Manchester Ward 9 Alderman Barbara Shaw held in March 2022, Sullivan lost to former Manchester Fire Chief Jim Burkush.

+Sullivan has sponsored a bill that criminalizes female genital mutilation.

-Since that time she has started and chaired a sober home in Manchester and took a position as director of Freedom Staffing, a non-profit staffing agency that works to remove barriers to employment to those who are re-entering the workforce after being in recovery, homeless, and/or incarcerated.
+She has started and chaired a sober home in Manchester and took a position as director of Freedom Staffing, a non-profit staffing agency that works to remove barriers to employment to those who are re-entering the workforce after being in recovery, homeless, and/or incarcerated.
 She also serves on the Oversight Commission for Children's Services.